It's finally time to get out the measuring tape! Follow these helpful guidelines and tips to make the process much easier.

 A conforming measurement means that you will hold the tape at the start point and end point and allow the tape to conform over the body in between.
-If you see two asterisks ** after the word conforming, that means there is extra information within the instructions that you should note.

 A straight measurement means that you will hold the tape straight and taut between the start and end point.
 You can use a ruler or yardstick for these measurements in many cases.

 These are very specific instructions on how the measurement is taken.
 You'll find reference to the points and lines you created following the Starting Points page.

 Each pattern lists the measurements that are required.
 You can choose only to take those measurements needed at that time, rather than the entire set.

 Read the Instructions for each measurement and determine if it applies to your model.
 If it doesn't, simply skip the measurement.
 When you pick a pattern to draft based on a measurement set, Patternmaker Pro will compare the measurements in the set to the pattern requirements.
 If something is missing, it will tell you.
 If you've missed a needed measurement, it is very easy to add it to the set later.